-ILLINOIS' E-BIKE LAW FOR TRAILS
+WISCONSIN'S E-BIKE LAW FOR TRAILS

-- " LOCAL: Consult your local land management agency. - " STATE: The Illinois Department of Natural Resources Parks and Recreation considers e-bikes to be motorized bicycles on does not allow them on trails.
-Contact the department for the most up to date information.
-PeopleForBikes is monitoring this policy and will update this document as needed. - " FEDERAL: The majority of public lands managed for recreation in Illinois are under the jurisdiction of the U.S. Forest Service, where eMTBs are considered motorized vehicles and have access to motorized trails.
-Contact the U.S. Forest Service Eastern Regional Office for more information.
+- " LOCAL: Consult your local land management agency. - " STATE: The Wisconsin Bureau of Parks and Recreation states that e-bikes are allowed on touring trails but not mountain bike trails.
+E-bikes can go anywhere a bike is allowed if the motor is not turned on.
+Contact the bureau for the most up to date information. - " FEDERAL: The majority of public lands managed for recreation in Wisconsin are under the jurisdiction of the U.S. Forest Service, where eMTBs are considered motorized and have access to motorized trails.
+Contact the US Forest Service Eastern Regional Office for more information.

-GREAT EMTB RIDES IN ILLINOIS
+GREAT EMTB RIDES IN WISCONSIN